 - First purple belt to complete Grand Slam

-André Galvão is a Brazilian jiu-jitsu fighter who has dominated competitions worldwide.
-He has won the IBJJF World Championship five times and the IBJJF Pan American Championship a whopping seven times.
+André Galvão is a Brazilian jiu-jitsu fighter who has won the IBJJF World Championship five times and the IBJJF Pan American Championship a whopping seven times.
 He also fought in two major MMA promotions: DREAM and StrikeForce.
 However, Galvão returned to jiu-jitsu and continued to dominate, winning World Championships throughout multiple belt levels.
 He was the first purple belt ever to win the IBJJF Grand Slam, which consists of the three biggest jiu-jitsu events of the year: the Pan American Championship, World Championship, and Brazilian Nationals.

 - Five-Time World Champion